kevATin/AMRSN/gamemodes.md

 #2 etc

 #2 Virus
-other name ideas: infection, zombie something?
+Type: asymmetric teams, time based other name ideas: infection, zombie something?

 Green Team:
 Goal: infect all players of the other team before the time runs out
+starts with only 1 player?

 Orange Team:
 Goal: avoid getting infected by the other team